apify/apify-client-python/docs/index.md

 # Collection clients do not require a parameter
 actor_collection_client = apify_client.actors()

-# Create an Actor with the name: my-Actor
+# Create an Actor with the name: my-actor
 my_actor = actor_collection_client.create(name='my-actor')

 # List all of your Actors